Why Do Hotels Require You to Be 21?

 - Property damage from parties

-- Noise / disturbance complaints from neighboring guests
+- Noise and disturbance complaints from neighboring guests

 Neither category is huge in absolute terms, and the vast majority of under-21 guests cause zero issues.
 But insurance pricing is averages, not individuals.
 When the average claim risk on under-21 guests is even a few percent higher than the chain's typical guest, the chain pays a higher premium across its entire portfolio.
 So the chain raises its minimum check-in age to keep premiums down.
 That's it.
 That's the reason.